xyproto/orbiton/README.md

 * `ctrl-n` can be used to insert a new column to the right.
 * `ctrl-d` can be used to delete the current column (if all fields are empty).
 * `esc` or `ctrl-t` can be used to close the Markdown table editor.

+## Code generation

+* Obtain an API key from [openai.com](https://platform.openai.com/account/api-keys) and set it as the `OPENAI_API_KEY`, `OPENAI_KEY` or `CHATGPT_API_KEY` environment variable.
+* Press return after writing ie. `!write a function that adds two numbers` or `// Write a function that adds two numbers`.
+* Watch syntax highlighted code being generated in front of your eyes.
+ChatGPT generates the code.
+* Press `Esc` to stop code from being generated.
+* Select `Fix as you type` from the `ctrl-o` menu to let ChatGPT try to correct every line as it is typed in.
+The API key must be set for the menu option to appear.

 ## Manual installation on Linux